pinepain/php-object-maps/README.md

 var_dump($map->count()); // 1
 ```

 #### Class `Ref\WeakValueMap`

 Mapping class that references values weakly.
-Entries will be discarded when reference to the value exists any more.
+Entries will be discarded when no more reference to the value exist any more.
 Built on top of [`SplObjectStorage`][php-SplObjectStorage].

-##### Caution

-Because a `Ref\WeakValueMap` is built on top of a `SplObjectStorage`, it must not change size when
-iterating over it.
-This can be difficult to ensure for a `Weakref\WeakValueMap` because actions performed by the program
-during iteration may cause items in the storage to vanish "by magic" (as a side effect of garbage collection).

 ##### Example